jgabrielfreitas/kassetete/README.md

 # Kassetete
+> "DSLing for fun an profit"

 ## What
 An experimental Kotlin DSL on top of RxJava2 testing APIs

 ## Why
-Nothing special about : its just an exercise and a work-in-progress
+It is just an exercise and a work-in-progress

 ## How

-Leveraging Kotlin features we can achieve cleaner verifications statements.
+We just leverage some the awesome Kotlin features !!!

 - Plain TestSubscriber / TestObserver way

 ```
 val npe = NullPointerException("Cannot be null")
 val broken = Flowable.error<Any>(npe)

 broken.test().assertError(npe)
 ```

 - Kassetete way

 ```
 val npe = NullPointerException("Cannot be null")
 val broken = Flowable.error<Any>(npe)

 assert that broken failsWith exception equalsTo npe
 ```

 Kassetete provides two DSL entry points : `expect` and `assert`.